p-ja/acme-fitness-store/lab-guide/Lab 5: Monitor End-to-End.md

 ### Task 5 : Generate Traffic

-Use the ACME Fitness Shop Application to generate some traffic.
+In this task, you will use the ACME Fitness Shop Application to generate some traffic.
 Move throughout the application, view the catalog, or place an order.

-1. To continuously generate traffic, use the traffic generator by running the following command.
+1. To continuously generate traffic, use the traffic generator by running the following command:

    ```shell
    cd traffic-generator